The region determines the approach.

 When the Calendar Changes What Is Possible

-Seasonal flooding and rains across South Sudan, Ethiopia, and DR Congo determine what routes and timelines are achievable, not just when.
+Seasonal flooding and rains across South Sudan, Ethiopia and DR Congo determine what routes and timelines are achievable, not just when.

-Across East Africa, seasonal conditions do not delay logistics; they change what is logistically possible.
+Across East Africa, seasonal conditions do not delay logistics.
+They change what is logistically possible.
 South Sudan's annual flooding renders established transport routes impassable for weeks at a time.
 Ethiopia's rainy season restricts vehicle movement on unpaved access roads to highland programme sites.
 In eastern DRC, access windows open and close with conditions that cannot be forecast from outside the field.
 Logistics planning must account for these cycles in advance.
 Responding to them as they occur is too late.

 Cross-Border Corridors That Require Active Management